makeup-js/makeup-expander/README.md

 * `options.collapseOnClickOut`: whether the content should collapse when clicking outside of content (default: false)
 * `options.collapseOnFocusOut`: whether the content should collapse when focus leaves the content (default: false)
 * `options.collapseOnMouseOut`: whether the content should collapse when mouse leaves the content (default: false)
-* `options.contentSelector`: the query selector for the expandee element in relation to the widget (default: '.expander__content')
+* `options.contentSelector`: the query selector for the content element in relation to the widget (default: '.expander__content')
 * `options.expandOnClick`: whether the host should be click activated (default: false)
 * `options.expandOnFocus`: whether the host should be focus activated (default: false)
 * `options.expandOnHover`: whether the host should be hover activated (default: false)
 * `options.focusManagement`: where focus should go (null, 'content', 'focusable', 'interactive', or ID reference) when click expander is activated with keyboard (default: null)
 * `options.hostSelector`: the query selector for the host element in relation to the widget (default: '.expander__host')
 * `options.expandedClass`: the class which will be used on the root element to signify expanded state. **Example:** `foo--expanded`; this mirrors the `aria-expanded="true"` setting on the host element
+* `options.simulateSpacebarClick`: whether to force a click event on spacebar, in the case that the host does not natively trigger one (default: false)

 ## Properties